An Introduction to Cosign

 You can sign a container and store the signature in the registry with the cosign sign command.

-cosign sign --key cosign.key sigstore-course/demo
+cosign sign --key cosign.key docker-username/demo-container

 Enter password for private key: